 → Decrease your time with people who may be sick.

 → Consider a decongestant (with your doctor’s approval) to alleviate some of the fluid buildup in your ears.

 → Drink lots of fluids.

 In rare cases of infection, sudden hearing loss can occur.
-It’s critical to see an audiologist or ENT doctor as soon as you experience a sudden loss or within 48 hours so treatment can be initiated.
+It’s critical to see an audiology in Ohio or ENT doctor as soon as you experience a sudden loss or within 48 hours so treatment can be initiated.
 When changes occur in your hearing, it’s always a good idea to come in and see us.
 Keeping your audiologist informed on these changes is extremely important.